offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

   --wait-for-jobs \    # Wait until all jobs have completed as well (optional) --atomic \           # Delete the installation on failure  (optional) --timeout $DURATION  # Max duration to wait before marking as failed (optional, 5m0s if omitted)
-# Simulate install "redis" from the repo added as "bitnami".
+# Simulate install "my-app" from the directory "./web-server".
 #
 #  * Won't install, but will give the set of changes to be applied.
 helm install my-app ./web-server --dry-run